How to run a race, with RunGo Live Tracking

 Can I listen to music while using the RunGo route?

 Yes.
-RunGo will lower the music volume for a moment while telling you where to go, then the music will come back.
+RunGo will duck the music volume for the message.

 What happens if I go off course by mistake?

-The RunGo app will remind you that you're off course.
+The RunGo app will tell you that you're off course.
 It will only remind you a second time if you're still off course before assuming you're doing that deliberately.
-You can open the map in the app to figure out where to go, if you need.

 Does the app use cellular data while I'm out?